Aristarchus of Samos: Heliocentrism

 The original text has been lost, but a reference in a book by Archimedes, entitled The Sand Reckoner (Archimedis Syracusani Arenarius & Dimensio Circuli), describes a work in which Aristarchus advanced the heliocentric model as an alternative hypothesis to geocentrism:

-Aristarchus suspected the stars were other suns that are very far away, and that in consequence there was no observable parallax, that is, a movement of the stars relative to each other as the Earth moves around the Sun.
-Since stellar parallax is only detectable with telescopes, his accurate speculation was unprovable at the time.
+Aristarchus knew that a moving-earth model would imply that the stars should exhibit parallax (that is, a movement of the stars relative to each other as the Earth moves around the Sun).
+However, since stellar parallax is only detectable with telescopes, it was not observed at the time.
+Aristarchus reconciled this issue by postulating that the stars were other suns that are very far away, far enough that the parallax was not observable.
+This implied a universe much larger than had been believed.

-It is a common misconception that the heliocentric view was held as sacrilegious by the contemporaries of Aristarchus.
+It is a common misconception that the heliocentric view was considered sacrilegious by the contemporaries of Aristarchus.
 Lucio Russo traces this to Gilles Ménage's printing of a passage from Plutarch's On the Apparent Face in the Orb of the Moon, in which Aristarchus jokes with Cleanthes, who is head of the Stoics, a sun worshipper, and opposed to heliocentrism.
 In the manuscript of Plutarch's text, Aristarchus says Cleanthes should be charged with impiety.
 Ménage's version, published shortly after the trials of Galileo and Giordano Bruno, transposes an accusative and nominative so that it is Aristarchus who is purported to be impious.
-The resulting misconception of an isolated and persecuted Aristarchus is still transmitted today.
+The resulting misconception of an isolated and persecuted Aristarchus is still promulgated.

 According to Plutarch, while Aristarchus postulated heliocentrism only as a hypothesis, Seleucus of Seleucia, a Hellenistic astronomer who lived a century after Aristarchus, maintained it as a definite opinion and gave a demonstration of it, but no full record of the demonstration has been found.
 In his Naturalis Historia, Pliny the Elder later wondered whether errors in the predictions about the heavens could be attributed to a displacement of the Earth from its central position.
-Pliny and Seneca referred to the retrograde motion of some planets as an apparent (and not real) phenomenon, which is an implication of heliocentrism rather than geocentrism.
-Still, no stellar parallax was observed, and Plato, Aristotle, and Ptolemy preferred the geocentric model that was held as true throughout the Middle Ages.
+Pliny and Seneca referred to the retrograde motion of some planets as an apparent (unreal) phenomenon, which is an implication of heliocentrism rather than geocentrism.
+Still, no stellar parallax was observed, and Plato, Aristotle, and Ptolemy preferred the geocentric model that was believed throughout the Middle Ages.

 The heliocentric theory was revived by Copernicus, after which Johannes Kepler described planetary motions with greater accuracy with his three laws.
 Isaac Newton later gave a theoretical explanation based on laws of gravitational attraction and dynamics.

 After realizing that the Sun was much larger than the Earth and the other planets, Aristarchus concluded that planets revolved around the Sun.